tinysec/public/article/about_fuzz/about_fuzz_en.md

 Each company itself more and more attention to fuzz, after the difficulty of mining will be more and more high.
 Above, just a little thinking about fuzz of mine.

-## When you think you had understood the fuzz, think about it again.
+## When you think you had understood the fuzz, think about it again